sin3point14/blog/_posts/2022-6-25-type-traits-distance.md

 Both of these templates would be equivalent and the latter would be treated as redefinition.

 Find the final code at: [TypeTraitsDistance](https://github.com/sin3point14/TypeTraitsDistance)

+PS: While writing this blog I found that [Iterator Tags](https://en.cppreference.com/w/cpp/iterator/iterator_tags) and [Random Access Iterator Tag](https://cplusplus.com/reference/iterator/RandomAccessIterator/) are part of the cpp standard and have proper documentation.